In 1996, the Health Insurance Portability and Accountability Act became law. The world of health care has not been quite the same since.

 The patient information protected is any that is created, transmitted, received or maintained in electronic format and the onus is on the so-called “covered entities” to keep their security technology up to snuff.

-In the end, HIPPA is there to protect individuals.
+In the end, HIPAA is there to protect individuals.
 If it is suspected of being used to dodge accountability in the event of medical error, an attorney should be consulted.